-- 10 A Level 3 student must register for the exact number of electives as are prescribed in the Mode details.
-Only under the circumstances detailed in Rule 11 can a student register for an additional elective. - 11 When a student fails to obtain credit for an elective, then the student can opt to either repeat the failed elective or choose another elective.
-In the event that a student opts to choose another elective, he/she must re-register for that elective, reattend and pay the appropriate fee. - 12 Within Level 3, each mode may offer up to one applied course in which a supervised project assignment will form the major component of the course.
+- A student's application to choose a Level 3 Mode and his/her semester one elective(s) must be made at the end of the Level 2 academic year.
+The number of student places in courses/offering(s) of courses is determined by UCD School of Business and an application to register for a course/offering does not guarantee entry into that course/offering.
+The Mode and elective(s) choice is not open to change at any time.
+Where students have to indicate a list of preferences for courses, students are bound at all times into this list.
+Permission to be registered for a course and to attempt the examination at the end of any Level 3 course is contingent on the student satisfying the minimum attendance requirement of the course.
+Formal attendance at a course will be deemed to have commenced when College records show that the student is enrolled for the course. - 9 A Level 3 student must register for the exact number of electives as are prescribed in the Mode details.
+Only under the circumstances detailed in Rule 10 can a student register for an additional elective. - 10 When a student fails to obtain credit for an elective, then the student can opt to either repeat the failed elective or choose another elective.
+In the event that a student opts to choose another elective, he/she must re-register for that elective, reattend and pay the appropriate fee. - 11 Within Level 3, each mode may offer up to one applied course in which a supervised project assignment will form the major component of the course.
 This project-based course within a mode can only be taken by students registered for that mode.
-All project-based courses will take place in the second semester. - Assessment of a project-based course will be based on submitted project work together with an end of semester written examination.
+All project-based courses will take place in the second semester. - (i) Assessment of a project-based course will be based on submitted project work together with an end of semester written examination.
 Up to 70% of the available marks may be allocated to the project component of the course. - (ii) To pass a project-based course, a student must achieve a minimum mark of 40% for each of the written examination and project components.
 Where a student achieves a mark of less than 40% in either component, the student must repeat the failed component.